SM-6/Virgin-Media-O2-Data-Engineer-Tech-Test/README.md

 **Description**

 In accordance with the provided instructions, I've developed a batch pipeline capable of reading a CSV file, executing various data transformation processes, and generating a new file in the designated output location.
-The complete end-to-end solution is encapsulated in the file named `composite_transform_pipeline_task2.py`, available in this repository.
+For Task 1, I created a Jupyter Notebook for each section, which can be found in the src folder labeled batch_job_task1.ipynb.
+The complete end-to-end solution for Task 2 is encapsulated in the file named composite_transform_pipeline_task2.py, also available in the src folder of this repository.

 ## Instructions